rxhl/yipyap/README.md

 # YipYap

-A secure and lightweight chat app built with React, Node and Socket.io.
+A lightweight chat app built with React, Node and Socket.io.

 ## Quick Start